 Richard F. Griffin

-In addition to his private engagements as a mediator or arbitrator, he is also a member of the following:
+In addition to his private engagements as a mediator or arbitrator, Mr. Griffin is a member of the following:

 - Mediator for American Arbitration Association

 - Arbitrator for American Arbitration Association (Commercial and Employment Panels)

 - Mediator and Arbitrator for New York State Supreme Court Program

 - Mediator and Arbitrator for Resolute Systems, Inc.

 - Mediator for CPR, International Institute for Conflict Prevention and Resolution

 - Member NY Chapter of National Academy of Distinguished Neutrals